Certificate IV in

 Kerry has a passion for training and for helping others.
 Her professional interests include work health and safety and investigating alternative assessment methods for students with special needs.

 Kerry holds the TAE40110 Cert IV in Training and Assessment.
-She also holds the Diploma of Vocational Education and Training qualification (TAE50111) and the Diploma of Training Design and Development (TAE50211).
+She also holds the Diploma of Vocational Education and Training qualification (TAE50111).

 Alka Jain – Perth CBD